mkasa/taw/README.md

 the command line interface are professional and more familier with the system of Amazon EC2.
 First, CLI provides only a low-level interface although the web interface provides higher-level operations for common operations.
-Second, CLI exposes all APIs with all parameters equally.
+Second, CLI exposes all APIs with all parameters in an equal way.
 In other words, new users have no way to guess which API is more common than others.
 Deprecated parameters for compatibility are hidden as optional parameters with a reasonable default value in the web